-The confidentiality of the process is essential to enable the Borrower and the BANK to avoid improper interference either in an explicit or implicit manner.
+- 1. The confidentiality of the process is essential to enable the Borrower and JICA to avoid improper interference either in an explicit or implicit manner. - 2.
+This provision also apply to the prequalification process until the notification of prequalification results is made to all applicants.